andrew264/modelex/README.md

     ```json
     [
-        {"user": "username", "message": "message from user"},
+        {"role": "user", "content": "message from user"},
-        {"user": "assistant", "message": "reply to user"},
+        {"role": "assistant", "content": "reply to user"},
         ...
     ]
     ```

-- `tokenizer.json`: Path to the tokenizer configuration file.
+- `tokenizer_path`: Path to the tokenizer.json file.
+- `chat_format`: Chat format to use ["llama3", "gemma2", "chatml"]
+- `has_reasoning`: boolean value. weather to use reasoning tokens, must be in the JSON files with `reasoning` key

 ## Train Models